 29. However, they have the thickest skin of all fish, up to 6 inches thick!

 Did you enjoy those facts?
 Pretty awesome, right?!
 I hope this got you excited for Shark Week 2018.
-We’re so excited that we’re running a pop-up shop on our ecommerce website from July 23rd to July 27th to celebrate!
+We’re so excited that we’re running a pop-up shop on our e-commerce website from 7/23/18 – 7/27/18 to celebrate!
 We’ll be displaying all types of Fellowes Shredders because they’re practically the sharks of the office supply world.
 Make sure to visit, you’re not going to want to miss it!

 Amy is a lover of all things creative and has a knack for marketing, advertising and business.
 This led her to study Creative and Strategic Advertising at VCU and ultimately her role as the Marketing Coordinator at Guernsey.
 On the weekends, you can find her trying new coffee shops around D.C., enjoying live music, and traveling to different cities.